How to Complete USPS Form 1583

 Fill in and Download a Clean Copy of Form 1583

-If you do not have a pre-generated copy of the Form 1583 from us or have made mistakes during the sign-up process or have decided to use IDs different from those you first selected, you will have to manually fill in the correct information with a new form.
+If you do not have a pre-generated copy of the Form 1583 from us, or have made mistakes during the sign-up process, or have decided to use IDs different from those you first selected, you will have to manually fill in the correct information with a new form.
 Here is how:

-• Fill in a clean new copy of the USPS Form 1583 and download it.
+• Fill in a clean copy of the USPS Form 1583 and download it.
 You may need to print it out if you are having it notarized in person.

 • Once you have completed the form, make sure to sign in Box 13a and submit it to us with your two IDs.